BASIC INSTRUCTIONS FOR MEDITATION ON THE BREATH

 Now, moving the attention to the body.
 Experience some of the “touch points” of the body.
 The pressure on the sitting bones, the touch of feet on the floor, the touch of the hands wherever they are resting, the touch of the clothing and touch of the air moving across exposed skin are all “touch points.”

 Feel the overall sensations of pulsing life in the body.
-Noticing that these sensations arise and pass away just like sounds in the open spacious sky-like quality of the mind.
+Noticing that these sensations arise and pass away just like sounds in the open, spacious, skylike quality of the mind.

 Notice now that breathing is happening…..by itself.
 Explore the breath.
 What is it like?
 Long?
 Short?
 Deep?
 Shallow?
 Smooth?
 Coarse?
 Forced?
 Easy?
 Etc. Find the portion of the breath that is most predominant and comfortable for you and make that portion of the breath the “refuge,” the “anchor” or “home base” for this sitting period.
 Rest in your anchor and observe all the nuances of today’s breath.
 Experience the gently rocking motion of the breath, the primordial ebb and flow of the breath.
 You may want to try supporting the mind being with the breath by using a quiet notation in the mind like rising-falling or in-out etc. Noting with a voice in the mind about as heavy as a dragonfly’s wing.
 Bring yourself up close to the breath.
-Be snug but gentle with it like a baby carried in a snuggly.
+Be snug but gentle with it as if you were carrying a baby in a Snugli.
 Not too tight but not too loose.
 See if you can develop a reverence and affection for the sacred breath that has served you so well.